 The first “legally compliant” disclosure mentioned in Amazon’s email is the disclosure that is specified by the FTC.
 In our experience, this disclosure is rarely provided appropriately.
 It seems that most affiliate sites fail to include the FTC disclosure, perhaps thinking that the generic Amazon Associates disclosure is enough.
 As for social media channels, it would seem that many affiliates only think it’s necessary to include sponsored content.
 This is simply wrong!

 For social media, a disclosure must accompany every post, video, tweet, etc. that includes an affiliate link.
 For a blog or website, the disclosure should be visible before any affiliate links.
-More about this in the best practices section below.
+More about this and affiliate disclosure examples in the best practices section below.

 The next section of the email dives deep into the two requirements of the FTC regulations around using an affiliate link (the #1 in the previous sentence of the email).